 Accessing USB over Ethernet or managing a remote USB from practically anywhere is no longer an idea, it is a reality.
-FlexiHub by Eltima Software is a cross-platform solution that lets you share and access remote USB devices regardless which ecosystem they are connected to!
+FlexiHub by Eltima Software is a cross-platform solution that lets you share and access remote USB devices regardless of which ecosystem they are connected to!
 If that piques your curiosity, keep on reading.

 How does FlexiHub work?

 To make this work, you will need all the computers connected to the Internet and a common network, or else none of this will work.
 It does not matter if these devices are connected to the Ethernet via Wi-Fi or wired, just as long as your computer is also a part of these networks, this would work perfectly.

 FlexiHub is a revolutionary USB over Ethernet technology that integrates remote USBs & COM port devices using the Internet as the medium.
 For each one of the remote computers that you are connected to, you can also access any device connected to their hub.

 Use any system to gain access to remote USB:

 Machines that participate in the connection of the device are referred to as ‘Nodes’.
 Any USB devices like an Android or iOS, or a memory card mounted on these nodes will be remotely accessible to you via FlexiHub.